Script-Hero/ElectricalEngineeringObsidianVault/Computer Architecture/Forwarding Unit and Stalls.md

 Since RegisterRd is the register in instruction bits 4:0 for both load and R-type instructions, the first line tests to see if the instruction is a load (the only instruction type that uses MemRead is load instruction).

-The second line (OR statement) checks if the destination register of the load is either of the source registers for the instruction in the ID stage.
+The second line (OR statement) checks if the destination register of the load is either of the source [[Registers]] for the instruction in the ID stage.
 After the stall, forwarding can handle the dependence and execution proceeds.

 If the instruction in the ID stage is stalled, then the instruction in the IF stage must also be stalled, or else we would lose the fetched instruction.
 Stalling these 2 processes is accomplished by preventing the PC from changing and the IF/ID register from changing.

 So what if everything after ID doing? **Nops**, instructions that do nothing.
-- We achieve this by deasserting all 8 control signals in ID/EX pipeline register.
+- We achieve this by deasserting all 8 [[Control]] signals in ID/EX pipeline register.
 These get propagated forward and achieve NOP in EX, MEM, and WB as they get passed to each of those stages.

 ![[nop_bubble_insertion.png]]